Jeremiah Tillman

 I am a Ph.D. candidate in philosophy at the University of Maryland, College Park.
 My research focuses on ethics and the moral psychology of emotions.
 I take a humanistic approach to these topics, drawing on literature and other arts to defend philosophical conclusions embedded in ordinary understanding.
 I tend to work in a pluralistic framework, at the intersections of historical and contemporary philosophy, as well as the continental and analytic traditions.

 Prior to Maryland, I studied philosophy at Bard College and The New School for Social Research.
 At Maryland, I have taught courses on negative emotions, love and sex, existentialism, ethical theory, and contemporary moral issues.
 I have assisted courses on introduction to philosophy, ancient philosophy, and philosophy of religion.
 I advise philosophy majors as an undergraduate advisor.
-And I co-founded the department's Minorities and Philosophy chapter (MAPterps@umd.edu).
+I also co-founded the department's Minorities and Philosophy chapter (MAPterps@umd.edu).

 You can email me at tillmanj@umd.edu.
 I was recently interviewed by the APA and the UMD Center for Humanities Research.
 Here is my CV.